algorand/conduit/docs/tutorials/IndexerWriter.md

 ## Indexer API

-With data in the PostgreSQL DB, you are now able to start an Indexer API.
+With data in the PostgreSQL DB, you are now able to start a [read only Indexer API](indexer-read-only).

 Download the `algorand-indexer` command [from the releases page](indexer-release).
 Put the binary in the current working directory, or install it to your path and use